mobilengine-com/digital-site-logistics/README.md

 Prerequisites
 ===============
-* Install Java 1.8 or later, make sur java.exe is found in the PATH
+* Install Java 1.8 or later, make sure `java.exe` is found in the PATH
-* Install NodeJS LTS (currently version 14)
+* Install NodeJS 14

 Installation
 ==============